jackocnr/intl-tel-input/README.md

 **initialCountry**
 Type: `String` Default: `""`
 Set the default country by it's country code.
 You can also set it to `"auto"`, which will lookup the user's country based on their IP address - requires the `geoIpLookup` option - [see example](http://jackocnr.com/node_modules/intl-tel-input/examples/gen/default-country-ip.html).
-When instantiating the plugin, we now return a [deferred object](https://api.jquery.com/category/deferred-object/), so you can use `.done(callback)` to know when initialisation requests like this have finished.
 If you leave `initialCountry` blank, it will default to the first country in the list. _Note that if you choose to do the auto lookup, and you also happen to use the [js-cookie](https://github.com/js-cookie/js-cookie) plugin, it will store the loaded country code in a cookie for future use._

 **nationalMode**
 Type: `Boolean` Default: `true`